Aptomi/k8s-app-engine/docs/language.md

           - "{{ .User.Labels.Team }}"
 ```

-When fulfilling a contract, Aptomi will process all contexts within that contract one-by-one, and find the first matching context.
+When fulfilling a service, Aptomi will process all contexts within that service one-by-one, and find the first matching context.
 Once a context is selected, labels will be changed according to the `change-labels` section, and bundle allocation will be done according to the corresponding `allocation` section within the selected context.

 ## Cluster